serverless/event-gateway/README.md

 5. sidecar: calling function is as simple as calling method from cloud provider SDK.
 6. in FaaS setting up persistent connection between two functions defeats the purpose as functions instances are ephemeral.

 Tools like Envoy/Linkerd solve different domain of technical problems that doesn't occur in serverless space.
-They have a lot of features that are simply not needed.
-Of course, it's possible to use them but that would be over-engineering.
+They have a lot of features that are unnecessary in the context of serverless computing.

 ### Service discovery in FaaS = Function discovery

-Service discovery problem may be relevant to serverless architectures especially when we have multi-cloud setup or we want to call a serverless function from legacy system (by legacy I mean microservices architectures).
+Service discovery problems may be relevant to serverless architectures, especially when we have a multi-cloud setup or we want to call a serverless function from a legacy system (microservices, etc...).
 There is a need for some proxy that will know where the function is actually deployed and have  retry logic built-in.
-It is a bit different problem (mapping function name -> function metadata) than (tracking where each instance of service is available).
-That's why there is a room for new tools that solves **function discovery** problem rather than service discovery problem.
+Mapping from function name to serverless function calling metadata is a different problem from tracking the availability of a changing number of service instances.
+That's why there is a room for new tools that solves **function discovery** problem rather than the service discovery problem.
 Those problems are fundamentally different.

 ## Comparison

-### Gateway vs FaaS providers
+### Event Gateway vs FaaS providers

-Gateway is NOT FaaS providers.
-It doesn't allow to deploy or call a function.
-Gateway integrates with existing FaaS providers (AWS Lambda, Google Cloud Functions, OpenWhisk Actions).
-Gateway features enable building large, serverless architectures in a unified way across different providers.
+The Event Gateway is NOT a FaaS platform.
+It integrates with existing FaaS providers (AWS Lambda, Google Cloud Functions, OpenWhisk Actions).
+The Event Gateway enables building large serverless architectures in a unified way across different providers.

 ### Gateway vs OpenWhisk

-Apache OpenWhisk is a integrate serverless platform.
+Apache OpenWhisk is an integrated serverless platform.
 OpenWhisk is built around three concepts:

 - actions
 - triggers
 - rules

-OpenWhisk actions, as mentioned above, is a FaaS platform.
+OpenWhisk, as mentioned above, is a FaaS platform.
 Triggers & Rules enable building event-driven systems.
-Those two concepts are similar to Gateway's Pub/Sub system.
-Though, there are few differences:
+Those two concepts are similar to the Event Gateway's Pub/Sub system.
+However, there are few differences:

-- OpenWhisk Rules doesn't integrate with other FaaS provider
+- OpenWhisk Rules don't integrate with other FaaS providers
-- OpenWhisk doesn't provide fine-grained ACL system
+- OpenWhisk doesn't provide a fine-grained access control system
 - OpenWhisk doesn't enable exporting events outside OpenWhisk